nancyqn-thompsong9/notes/README.md

 - "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first, and optimize only when necessary, based on measured performance data.
 Remember that simplicity, readability, and robustness are often key to efficient software in the long run."

 This quote emphasizes the importance of avoiding over-engineering and early-stage optimizations that can lead to complex, hard-to-maintain code.
 Instead, a programmer should write clean, straightforward code initially and use profiling tools to identify and address bottlenecks if and when they become an issue.
 This approach encourages better project agility and sustainability.

+# 2024-02-17
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

+In the context of programming, this quote emphasizes the importance of writing clean, straightforward, and easily understandable code.
+Complexity often leads to bugs, maintenance difficulties, and poor collaboration.
+A well-designed system or program should be simple at its core, even if the problem it solves is complex.
+Strive for clarity in your code, modularize where possible, and avoid unnecessary abstractions.
+This approach not only benefits you and your team today but also future developers who will inherit and work with your codebase.
+Always remember that the best code is the one that requires the least amount of explanation.